baskaufs/msc/learning-sparql-ch3-part2-answers.md

 ![lodlive graph](https://raw.githubusercontent.com/baskaufs/msc/master/lodlive-graph.png)

 ### Why is this graph more complicated than it seems like it needs to be?
+Different RDF data providers may have differing degrees of normalization in their underlying databases.
+Some may track many events at a location, with each event recording many occurrences.
+Others may not care about events and simply link many occurrences to a location.
+Darwin-SW assumes the most normalized model that providers are likely to need.

 For more on the Darwin-SW model that underlies this graph, see:
 [http://www.semantic-web-journal.net/content/darwin-sw-darwin-core-based-terms-expressing-biodiversity-data-rdf-1](http://www.semantic-web-journal.net/content/darwin-sw-darwin-core-based-terms-expressing-biodiversity-data-rdf-1)